bentoml/BentoML/docs/source/guides/monitoring.rst

 The Monitor object has a ``log()`` API that allows users to log request features and prediction information.
 Given data type can be one of the following: ``["numerical", "categorical", "numerical_sequence"]`` with each role to be one of ``["feature", "prediction", "target"]``.

-Then we can continue the normal steps, build a bento (BentoML Application) for the above service.
+With a complete service definition, we can proceed to build the bento.

 .. code-block:: bash